The path to GDPR Compliance at Sample Solutions

 Data protection and privacy are very important and crucial to our business.
 Therefore, we commit to handling the data in the most accurate way.
 Our priority is to determine the necessary changes in our system, to adapt the processes and policies in order to comply with GDPR requirements and to implement them in the best possible way.

 Sample Solutions Commitment

-Furthermore, Sample Solutions engages to perform appropriate technical and organisational measures that comply with this Regulation.
+Furthermore, Sample Solutions engages to perform appropriate technical and organizational measures that comply with this Regulation.
 By the time the GDPR comes into force, we have already implemented its requirements and recommendations.

 How is Sample Solutions preparing for GDPR?

-At Sample Solutions, we believe that the GDPR is an important milestone in the data privacy landscape, and we are committed to achieve compliance with the GDPR.
+At Sample Solutions, we believe that the GDPR is an important milestone in the data privacy landscape, and we are committed to achieving compliance with the GDPR.

 We’ve made significant investments to prepare the business for impending GDPR enforcement deadline this May.
 This includes conducting a Privacy Impact Assessment, updating our Data Protection Agreement, appointing a Data Protection Officer, assembling a GDPR Taskforce, and dedicating engineering resources to enhance the platform with additional GDPR compliance features.

 Our team is working constantly on improving and securing that the data that we process is done in a lawful, fair and transparent manner by: